1Marc/marcgrabanski.com/src/pages/articles/2013-12-17-setting-up-mac-osx-web-development/index.md

 ```

 ## Sharing Retina Screenshots Easily at Normal Resolution
-I managed to get "Gyazo Setup on My Own Server":http://benalman.com/news/2009/10/gyazo-on-your-own-server/ which allows you to upload normal resolution screenshots to your server just by opening Gyazo.app.
+I managed to get [Gyazo Setup on My Own Server](http://benalman.com/news/2009/10/gyazo-on-your-own-server/) which allows you to upload normal resolution screenshots to your server just by opening Gyazo.app.
 I then used Automator to launch it by keystroke.
 Works perfectly.

 Hopefully you've found this setup guide useful.
 Let me know what apps and utilities I'm missing in the comments!